code-greg-42/Orbit-Oasis/README.md

 **Main Character:**

-- A war hero awarded land on a new planet to start a peaceful life.
+- A war hero awarded an island on a new planet to start a peaceful life.

 **Supporting Characters:**

-- **Villagers:** NPCs in the nearby village for trading and interactions.
+- **Trader:** NPC trader at the edge of the island for buying new goods, trading and selling.
 - **Enemies:** Alien attackers in the shooter minigame.
+- **Robot Assistant:** Trusty robot assistant to act as a guide for the game.

 ---